 Where to Elope in Colorado

-Colorado has four iconic national parks, but hundreds of other trails, mountains, valleys and lakes where you can plan your destination elopement with stunning scenery.
-In this post I’ll focus on Colorado elopement locations that are not within Rocky Mountain National Park, The Maroon Bells, Boulder, Garden of the Gods, and Black Canyon of the Gunnison. 🙂 There is no shortage of amazing spots to elope in Colorado in every season.
+Colorado has four iconic national parks, but hundreds of other trails, mountains, valleys and lakes.
+You can and should plan your elopement here with stunning scenery.
+There is no shortage of amazing spots to elope in Colorado in every season.
 Summer days bring bright wildflowers to the highest mountain passes while fall aspens turn the hills gold.
 Winter brings some accessibility challenges, but there are still great places that don’t (or do!) require snowshoes.
-Spring is very unpredictable, so for those who like rolling the dice between 70 degrees and sunny and a white out blizzard, April & May are great months for you!
+Spring is very unpredictable.
+For those who like rolling the dice between a sunny 70 degrees and a white out blizzard, April & May are great months for you!
 All kidding aside, let’s explore some of the ins and outs of where to elope in Colorado and some of the incredible photos I can take for you!

 Here’s my map of where to elope in Colorado.
 70+ locations and growing!
 90% of these have less than a five mile hike.
 Want to make it interactive so you can see more about each spot?
 Get in touch!

 Colorado is a popular state for hikers and outdoor enthusiasts, and many areas can become busy during peak season, afternoons and weekends.
-If privacy and exclusivity is important to you, get in touch with a local photographer and elopement guide (hello!) about which spots will work for you at certain times.
+If privacy and exclusivity is important to you, let me help!
+I can advise you about which spots will work for you at certain times.
 As eloping becomes more popular in the age of COVID-19 and having large gatherings becomes more impractical, many couples choose to keep things simple and have the adventurous marriage of their dreams here in Colorado.
 The best compromise is to share the incredible photos with your loved ones afterwards, and I promise they will feel like they were there.
+More ideas on including your family in your elopement here.

 How to Get Married in Colorado